"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 If surgery would be an option for you and you agree to take part in the trial, you will have either surgery or stereotactic radiotherapy.

 If you join the trial but you or your doctors don’t think surgery would be an option for you, then you have either conventional radiotherapy or stereotactic radiotherapy.
+This part of the trial is now closed.

 If you have conventional radiotherapy, you have treatment each day (Monday to Friday) for nearly 8 weeks.
 If you have stereotactic radiotherapy, you have 5 treatments over 1 to 2 weeks.